nelsandersoncreative/nationalparklist-server/README.md

 Create a list of National Parks you want to visit.
 Explore everything each park has to offer: photos, operating hours, contact information, accessibility, activities, current weather and much more.

 This is the backend for `nationalparklist`.
-A live version of the app can be found at DEAD LINKS [https://nationalparklist-client.vercel.app/](https://nationalparklist-client.vercel.app/)
+A live version of the app can be found at [https://nationalparklist-client.vercel.app/](https://nationalparklist-client.vercel.app/)

-The front end client can be found at DEAD LINKS: [https://github.com/nelsandersoncreative/nationalparklist-client](https://github.com/nelsandersoncreative/nationalparklist-client).
+The front end client can be found at: [https://github.com/nelsandersoncreative/nationalparklist-client](https://github.com/nelsandersoncreative/nationalparklist-client).

 ## Introduction